nl-hugo/grapy/README.md

 ## Getting started

-make sure you have an active AWS account [ref?] warning for cost
+Make sure that you have an active AWS account and that credentials are setup warning for cost

 Run the following commands to setup the required resources on AWS: